alekzandriia/browser-terminal/README.md

 ## Purpose

 Everybody (and their mothers) use Linktree or some other similar alternative for their bio link.
 Since it's incredibly overused, not to mention boring, I wanted to create something that was more unique.
-Since I soend all my time coding I figured a terminal theme would be a great design choice to represent me & my interests.
+Since I spend all my time coding I figured a terminal theme would be a great design choice to represent me & my interests.

 ## Design